drscotthawley/audio-classifier-keras-cnn/README.md

     Tremolo/  Vibrato/
     $
 (Within each subdirectory of `Samples`, there are loads of .wav or .mp3 files that correspond to each of those classes.)
-For now, it's assumed that all data files are exactly the same length (...and probably the same sample rate too...?).
+For now, it's assumed that all data files have the same length & sample rate.
 Also, `librosa` is going to turn stereo files into mono by, e.g. averaging the left & right channels.

 *"Is there any sample data that comes with this repo?"
 Not right now, sorry.
 So the Samples directory 'ships' as empty.*